sensu/sensu-docs/content/sensu-go/6.14/observability-pipeline/observe-process/pipelines.md

 ## FALLBACK PIPELINE

-Consist of multiple Pipelines, and have the ability to execute core.v2.Pipeline until the execution of a pipeline succeeds or there are no more pipeliens to execute.
+Consist of multiple Pipelines, and have the ability to execute core.v2.Pipeline until the execution of a pipeline succeeds or there are no more pipelines to execute.

 {{% notice note %}}
 **NOTE**: Fallback pipelines are available as a commercial feature.